couchbaselabs/mini-hacks/deploy-digital-ocean/README.md

 You will use the Docker images for Sync Gateway and [Couchbase Server](https://registry.hub.docker.com/u/couchbase/server/) available in the Docker registry.

 Then, you will create a `Dockerfile` for a NodeJS app that imports data from the Google Places API to Sync Gateway.
-The NodeJS app is taken from the `04-ios-sync-progress-indicator` tutorial.
+The NodeJS app is taken from the `ios-sync-progress-indicator` tutorial.

 ## Why Docker?